dotnet/AspNetCore.Docs/aspnet/web-forms/videos/aspnet-35/aspnet-ajax/aspnet-ajax-a-demonstration-of-aspnet-ajax.md

 ---
 title: "ASP.NET AJAX: A demonstration of ASP.NET AJAX | Microsoft Docs"
 author: JoeStagner
-description: "See how easy it is to build from scratch a "To Do List" management application using ASP.NET 2.0, and then enhance the user experience using the ASP.NET AJAX..." ms.author: riande
+description: "See how easy it is to build from scratch a 'To Do List' management application using ASP.NET 2.0, and then enhance the user experience using the ASP.NET AJAX..." ms.author: riande
 manager: wpickett
 ms.date: 02/24/2009